devwithbernard/learn-python/readme.md

 >***After this section***
 > - You will know how to debug a program
 > - You will be able to view program execution process

+## 2- More functions

+> ### Learning objectives
+>***After this section***
+> - You will know more about the arguments and parameters of functions
+> - You will know how to return values from functions, and how to use the values in your code
+> - You will be able to add type hints for parameters and returns values